nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

 </table>

 The status of the authorisation.
+This **MUST** be the same as the related `medicationRequest.status` where 'intent' is set to 'plan'.

 Use one of `active`, `completed` or `stopped`:

-- `active` represents an active authorisation - used for active repeat medications/medical devices
+- `active` represents an authorisation where all allowed orders have not been issued, e.g. an unissued acute or a repeat with outstanding issues.
-- `stopped` represents an authorisation which has been discontinued, cancelled or stopped
+- `stopped` represents an authorisation which has been discontinued, cancelled or stopped.
-- `complete` represents an authorisation which has run its course
+- `complete` represents an authorisation where all orders have been issued.

-For repeat and repeat dispensed the status refers to the status of the plan (the entire cycle of prescriptions).

-For acute, the status refers to the status of the prescription issue.

 ### medicationReference ###